tjluoma/launchd-check-for-dropbox-conflicts/README.md

 The Growl notifications are 'sticky' but only one will appear at a time on the screen, so if you leave this running overnight you won't come back to 50 notices that a conflicted copy was found.

+# Installation

+1. Move **dropbox-launchd-conflicted-copy.sh** to /usr/local/bin/ and make sure it's executable.

+(You can actually install it anywhere, just make sure to edit the plist to point to the correct path.)

+2. Move **com.tjluoma.check-for-dropbox-conflicted-copies.plist** to ~/Library/LaunchAgents/ and then either run

+`launchctl load ~/Library/LaunchAgents/com.tjluoma.check-for-dropbox-conflicted-copies.plist`

+or log out and back in.